EdAncerys/bank_tech_test/README.md

 # Bank tech test

-Today, you'll practice doing a tech test.
+Session goals:

-For most tech tests, you'll essentially have unlimited time.
-This practice session is about producing the best code you can when there is a minimal time pressure.
+- Producing the best code you can when there is a minimal time pressure.

-You'll get to practice your OO design and TDD skills.
+- Practice your OO design and TDD skills.

-You'll work alone, and you'll also review your own code so you can practice reflecting on and improving your own work.
+- Work alone, and you'll also review your own code so you can practice reflecting on and improving your own work.

 ## Specification

 ### Requirements

-* You should be able to interact with your code via a REPL like IRB or the JavaScript console.
+- You should be able to interact with your code via a REPL like IRB or the JavaScript console.
 (You don't need to implement a command line interface that takes input from STDIN.)
-* Deposits, withdrawal.
+- Deposits, withdrawal.
-* Account statement (date, amount, balance) printing.
+- Account statement (date, amount, balance) printing.
-* Data can be kept in memory (it doesn't need to be stored to a database or anything).
+- Data can be kept in memory (it doesn't need to be stored to a database or anything).

 ### Acceptance criteria